 Deliverables Due date Services to directly support the fishery 1.
 Issue and maintain fishery licences.
 Ongoing 2.
 Database management for licences and licence holder information.
 Ongoing 3.
-Manage changes to licences as part of the MSF reform management arrangements and issue quotas and new licence documentation to all licence holders.
+Manage changes to licences as part of the on-going MSF reform of management arrangements.
 Ongoing 4.
-Design, test, implement and manage quota trading system for new quota entitlements Ongoing 5.
+Manage and maintain quota trading system for new quota entitlements to include temporary transfers and the ability to pay online.
+Ongoing 5.
 Collect licence fees and associated payments.
 Ongoing 6.
 Compose and send quarterly instalment notices.
 Ongoing 7.
 Record and track unpaid invoices.
 Ongoing 8.
 Compose and send late payment instalment notices for unpaid quarterly instalments.
 Ongoing 9.
 Draft and issue notices to fishers.
 Ongoing 10.
 Process requests for information from fishers who make such inquiries over the counter, through the call centre, via facsimile or e-mail.
 For example, helping fishers to process information relevant to licensing and quota, application for licence transfers, boat and master changes, gear enquiries and fishing regulations.
 Ongoing 11.
 Regularly update information about licence holders.
 Ongoing 12.
 Research and prepare documents for public record.
 Ongoing 13.
 Liaise with government stakeholders to verify the credentials of fishers.
 Ongoing 14.
 Liaise with PIRSA Fisheries and Aquaculture, SARDI Aquatic Sciences, Crown Solicitors and other state and local agencies on matters relevant to the fishery.
 Ongoing 15.
 Draft and update licence conditions over the duration of the licensing year as determined by the Executive Director, Fisheries and Aquaculture.
 Ongoing 16.
 Provide information to licence holders relating to the requirements pursuant to licence administration.
 Ongoing 17.
 Manage calls from fishers regarding late payment notices, fees and general enquiries about their licences.
 Ongoing